 If you already had a shelter setup this can be the time to go check all the guy lines to make sure they are placed and will hold through hard wind and rain.

 Seek Shelter If Possible

-Most AT-Style shelters aren’t a perfectly safe shelter as they aren’t grounded and. have an open side but on trail beggars can’t be choosers with limited options they will be your best coverage option.
+Most AT-Style shelters aren’t perfectly safe shelters as they aren’t grounded and. have an open side but on the trail, beggars can’t be choosers with limited options they will be your best coverage option.